 Well with ‘combo’ hair it is mega important to trim you hair regularly and use protective sprays/lotions when heat styling your tresses.

 You can benefit from using mild conditioning treatments on your hair, focus on distributing it to the ends where moisture is needed most.
+If needed, here are some tips on how to care for biracial hair.

 Safety First! (this involves hot water so if you don’t trust yourself, find a someone who can perform this safely for you)